Zagrios/bs-manager/README.md

 ## <b>Install Mods</b>
 <br>
-<p>Beat Saber Manager allows you to manage Beat Saber mods in a quick and easy way.
+<p><a href="../../">Beat Saber Manager</a> allows you to manage Beat Saber mods in a quick and easy way.
 It uses the BeatMod API to allow you to install, update or uninstall mods for each version of your collection.
 So the tool can help you manage them efficiently.</p>
 <br>

 <div align="center">